4 Home Based Business Insurance Options

 2. Equipment Protection

-Lost business inventory, supplies, or equipment due to a fire, flood or other natural disaster won’t be covered by your homeowners or renters policy.
-In fact, most policies specifically exclude coverage for businesses that operate out of a home.
+Lost business inventory, supplies, or equipment due to a fire, flood, or other natural disaster won’t be covered by your homeowners or renter policy.
+In fact, most policies specifically exclude coverage for businesses that operate out of a residence.

-Consider the equipment you use to run your business on a daily basis; perhaps you’re a videographer with expensive tech gear, an accountant with valuable client files and data, or a consultant who relies on computer equipment daily.
+Consider the equipment you use to run your business daily.
+Perhaps you’re a videographer with expensive tech gear, an accountant with valuable client files and data, or a consultant who relies on computer equipment daily.
 Could you afford to replace these items in the event of theft or natural disaster?

 3. Legal Protection